What to Do When Your Friend Has Different Political Views

 - Be afraid to end a friendship if the person is using their political beliefs to justify hurtful, unkind or derogatory behavior.

 I grew up in a pretty evangelical environment and though I don't fit in there anymore, I still cherish a lot of the friendships that were forged there.
-Sometimes though, these friends and I don't exactly see eye-to-eye when it comes to politics, especially since the 2016 election.
+Sometimes though, these friends and I don't exactly see eye-to-eye when it comes to politics.
 That wouldn't be as big of a deal if it weren't for the blaring posts floating all over social media - I can't unknow what my friends believe and vice versa, which creates a lot of awkwardness during times of political tension.

 So what should you do if you and your friend don't agree on political and social issues taking up the airwaves these days?
 Here's what I've learned about navigating friendships in a political climate influenced by social media and 24/7 news coverage.